Featured site: Find out what are the trending items on Amazon.com!

 The dialog box that comes up allows you to choose your own text and numbers to write on the film border.
 You can pick the color too.
 It looks like this:

 I recommend changing the text and number from the defaults you see above.
 This is because the default will display the text GIMP on your filmstrip border, which might be confusing for people viewing it.
+In my example, I use the text "The girls" instead of "GIMP"

-Don't worry, the dialog box is a great way to include a brief description of the photo in the text.
-For best results, keep the text as brief as possible.
-You could use the year in the place of the number.
 Alternatively you can just delete both fields to leave off the text and number.
 You can change the font color if you like.
 But keep the box checked "Work on copy" (that's the default anyway).

 Then click "OK".
 It will instantly generate the filmstrip effect for you and (since "work on copy" was checked) it will open it in a new tab, that way your original photo remains unchanged.
 The result will look something like this: